 Have you or has someone you love been seriously injured in an accident in Manning?
-If so, you should speak with one of the compassionate injury lawyers at Howell & Christmas, LLC.
+If so, you should speak with one of the compassionate injury lawyers at Howell & Christmas.
 Our firm has over 30 years of combined experience representing all types of clients going through tough legal matters.
 We’ve helped countless clients recover damages and get the compensation they deserve, and we look forward to helping you, too.

 How Much Is an Injury Claim Worth?

 A common question our clients ask us is, “How much is a personal injury claim worth?”
 To help you better understand personal injury cases in South Carolina, we’ve provided a short answer for you below.

 In personal injury cases, monetary damages are awarded to an injured person (you, the plaintiff) by the person or entity who is found legally responsible for the accident.
 Oftentimes this liable party is the insurance provider of whoever caused the accident.

 Valuing a personal injury claim in Manning is complicated, and is one of the most contested aspects of any personal injury case—especially when the other party is clearly at fault.
 The amount your claim is worth depends on a number of factors, mostly how severe your injuries were and how they affected your overall quality of life.
 That said, there are two types of damages that are awarded in personal injury cases: compensatory and punitive.